 The world always seems brighter when you've just made something that wasn't there before. ~ Neil Gaiman, author

-To readers of Saving Toby, I send out a big, hearty welcome to you!
+To readers of the Toby & Claudia series, I send out a big, hearty welcome to you!
 As my ability to navigate the publishing field becomes more practiced and comfortable, I will happily entertain you with many more stories.

 I began working on Saving Toby in the spring of 2010.
 At that time, the story was loosely configured in my head, and though I'd been writing all my life, I didn't know a lick about how to publish a book, but once I started putting this story together, I couldn't stop.